 Recreation is committed to offering recreation programs that provide personal and professional development for a diverse university community.
 Our nationally recognized facilities and services support the university mission by promoting an inclusive campus environment.
 Our programs contribute to the wholeness and wellness of our patrons while providing co-curricular activities that complement other avenues of learning and aid individuals in achieving balance and well roundedness.
 Through excellent customer service and care for the individual, Recreation seeks to provide a sense of belonging that enhances retention for students, faculty, and staff.
 Programs include intramural sports, collegiate sport clubs, personal training, group fitness, outdoor pursuits and rentals, climbing wall, challenge course, summer kid’s camp, recreation center operations, and a myriad of special events including films, lectures, interactive programs, and instructional courses.

-- Intramural Sports (IM Sports) offers more than 20 different leagues per quarter ranging from the traditional, such as basketball, flag football, softball, and soccer to the non-traditional such as dodge ball, indoor Nerf football, and table tennis.
-Sports are offered in different ability levels (competitive or recreational) as well as different gender divisions (coed or open), for participation by a range of players.
-Students, staff, and faculty are eligible to participate in intramural programs.
+- Intramural Sports, also known as IM Sports, offers a variety of leagues per quarter.
+Sports range from the traditional, such as basketball, flag football, softball, and soccer to the non-traditional such as dodgeball, archery tag, and electronic gaming tournaments.
+Sports are offered in different levels of competition as well as different divisions such as coed, open, or women’s.
+Students, staff, and faculty are all eligible to participate in IM Sports.

 - Personal training packages are available to all recreation center members.
 For a nominal charge, a personal trainer will develop a challenging workout routine specifically designed to meet an individual’s fitness goals.